Competition filters

 Sharpe ratio

-The Sharpe Ratio is a measure of risk-adjusted performance.
-A warning stating that the Sharpe ratio is less than 1 indicates that the performance of your strategy during the In-Sample period, when considering risk, is insufficient.
+The Sharpe Ratio measures risk-adjusted performance.
+A warning that the Sharpe ratio is below 0.7 means your strategy’s In-Sample performance, adjusted for risk, is too low.

-Be mindful of forward-looking bias.
-If you notice that the notebook delivers a Sharpe ratio larger than 1, but the backtester doesn’t, then you are most likely incorporating future data, for instance, by calculating a global mean.
+Watch out for forward-looking bias.
+If your notebook shows a Sharpe ratio above 0.7 but the backtester does not, you are most likely using future data, for instance by calculating a global mean.

 You can run the following notebook to check for this common mistake: Quantiacs Toolbox Precheck